andrewg5/andrews-blog/navigation/retrospective.md

 ### 5 key things I did this trimester
 - Created a blog with github pages
 - Created a lesson with jupyter notebooks
-- Created an item that extended on base code and learned javascript inheritance
+- Created an item that extended on base code
-- Added an inventory to rpg game and learned to combine javascript and markdown
+- Added an inventory to rpg gam
-- I made the quiz check for correct answers in the RPG game and learned about how to compare arrays.
+- I made the quiz check for correct answers in the RPG game.
 - 0.95/1 bc I tried many new things and learned a lot doing so

 ### RPG game tinkers